LongVN99/Gstore/TESTING.md

 ## Bugs

+### Known issues
+* Httml issue - Element marquee not allowed as child of element div in this context.
+I've tried to put inside the tag dl then dd then dt but it gives the same error so I just keep it inside my div to make sure it has the style I want.
+* Httml issue - The center element is obsolete.

 ### Fixed

 * The static file is not update automatically, I have to reinstall the latest update to AWS.